 Camp Doc is our online health program (required for all campers).
-You’ll receive an invitation to join CampDoc.com around February 1, where you’ll create an account and enter all your health information online.
+You’ll receive an invitation to join CampDoc.com at the end of February, where you’ll create an account and enter all your health information online.
 You’ll also need to upload forms signed by a licensed medical provider within the last 12 months:

 Camp Doc health profiles must be completed by June 1.
 Your profile must indicate “100% Complete” before you arrive at camp.
 The State of NH prohibits us from allowing a child to stay at camp without completed health information.

 Go to Camp Doc

 It’s critical that you enter all of your medications in Camp Doc.
 If your child has medications in Camp Doc, you’ll receive a blister pack from us via mail in late-May.
 You’ll fill/seal the blister pack before coming to camp.

 You’ll still need to bring the original prescription bottles with you to camp (so our nurses can confirm the dosage amounts/times).
 Due to their licensing requirements, our nurses must distribute the medications as prescribed on the original packaging.
 If you have liquids, inhalers, or Epi-Pens, you’ll need to bring them in their original packaging, sealed together in a Ziploc bag, labeled with your camper’s name.
 When you arrive at camp on Opening Day, you’ll need to check-in your medications in the Dining Hall.

 The Health Center is stocked with common over-the-counter medications, such as Tylenol, Benadryl, cough syrup, and topical ointments, as well as first aid supplies, which are available at no charge if needed.